There’s nothing new in Amnesty International’s latest report seeking to delegitimize Israel’s existence.

 Indeed, there are Arab minorities living in Israel’s most well-known cities (Jerusalem, Tel-Aviv, Haifa, Eilat) and in lesser-known cities and towns (Nof Hagalil, Ma’alot-Tarshiha, Ramle, Lod, Acco, Metulla).
 When including these locales, whose mixed populations are documented in demographic data by Israel’s Central Bureau of Statistics (2019), the land area in question increases substantially, from the roughly 711 sq. km suggested by Amnesty to 1,160 sq. km.

 And there’s more.
-Past counts and research by academics have documented Arab populations in Carmiel, Nahariyya, Tzfat, Hadera, Afula, Kfar Sava, Netanya, Givatayim, and Harish.
-When these cities are added to the above, the land area in question increases to 1,370 sq. km.
+Past counts and research by academics have documented Arab populations in Carmiel, Nahariyya, Tzfat, Hadera, Afula, Kfar Sava, Netanya, Givatayim, Harish, and Dimona.
+When these cities are added to the above, the land area in question increases to 1,400 sq. km.
 That’s already six percent of Israel’s area — double what Amnesty falsely claims.
 (By way of comparison, Jewish-majority cities and towns take up just about 10 percent of the land.
 The small number in each case is because, as noted above, Israel is mostly rural or open spaces.)